 Locate the file using Finder, and double-click the package file.
 Following the installation prompts.

-You can now confirm successful installation by checking for the Python 3 as shown below
+You can now confirm successful installation by checking for Python 3 as shown below

 python3 -V # Output Python 3.7.2